TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

       git apply "${WORKDIR}/intel_mid_rpmsg.c.patch"
     }

+Save the file and exit.

 Now, move to our out/linux root folder

+    $ pwd
+    /home/iotchampion/Workspace/edison-src/meta-intel-edison/meta-intel-edison-bsp/recipes-kernel/linux
     $ cd ../../../../out/linux64/
+    $ pwd
+    /home/iotchampion/Workspace/edison-src/out/linux64

 configure the shell environment again

     $ source poky/oe-init-build-env

+    ### Shell environment set up for builds. ###

+    You can now run 'bitbake <target>'

+    Common targets are:
+        core-image-minimal
+        core-image-sato
+        meta-toolchain
+        adt-installer
+        meta-ide-support

+    You can also run generated qemu images with a command like 'runqemu qemux86'

-and get into the Kernel Configuration
+and get into the Kernel Configuratin

     $ bitbake virtual/kernel -c menuconfig
+*********************

 When first run, you will be prompted with a screen like this